tiffzny/tiffzny.github.io/baby-shower.md

 ### Can I Venmo you so you can get diapers or whatever else you need?

-You can Venmo my cousin Ashlee!
+You can Venmo Tiffany's cousin Ashlee!
 Or Cashapp.
 She'll be sure it gets to us.
 [Usernames will be here, tbd]

 We Canadians do not have Venmo or Cashapp.
 Tiffany has PayPal to accept digital US dollars, email: tiffzny [at] gmail [dot] com.